 Technically, if you have only one task in your training pool, you don't have this option.
 The skill will be either

 100. We recommend that you add several tasks, or at least 2 so that the Toloker will practice on the first task and will be able to do the second task correctly.
 In this case, you can admit users to your main pool starting from the skill value of

 You can also create a training pool based on the main pool.
 Assign a skill using the Control tasks rule: in this case, you can admit users with any skill level to your main pool, even if the value is zero.
 But we don't advise giving tasks to people who failed training.

-No. But you can create a pool of the Training type based on your main pool and enable non-automatic acceptance there.
+No. But you can create a pool of the Training type based on your main pool and enable manual review there.

 No, they can't.

 If you pass texts to the input data, you can load 2 different tasks in the pool.
 In one task, pass Text 1 in the